 And the hotel is pet friendly.
 There was even a water bowl and dog bed next to the front desk.
-They allow pets under 50 pounds and charge a $100 fee for up to 6 nights ($100 extra for 7+ nights), but 100% of the standard fee goes to PAWS, a local no-kill shelter.
+They allow pets under 50 pounds and charge a $100 fee for up to six nights ($100 extra for seven or more nights), but 100% of the standard fee goes to PAWS, a local no-kill shelter.

 We were upgraded to a Lake View room, which I don’t think is bigger than a regular room, but comes with a nicer view.

 The Lake View King room we had is listed at 550 square feet, but it felt much larger because of the long hallway you have to maneuver through when you get into your room.
 The bathroom had a large tub that was perfect for soaking in after a long day of sightseeing.

 The mini-fridge was stocked with overpriced snacks, as expected.
 But I enjoyed the Keurig style espresso machine, which was a step above the typical in-room coffee pot.

 By far, our favorite part of our stay was the food!
 The NoMi Kitchen is pricey, but it’s a top-notch restaurant.
 And with our free breakfast perk and $100 hotel credit, we were happy to splurge.

 The duck entree I had at dinner was incredibly tender, but I was sure to pace myself and save room for dessert.
 You gotta finish strong!